 How to Dehydrate Mushrooms

-If you have been wanting to learn how to preserve food, there is no better place to start than to learn how to dehydrate food first.
+If you have been wanting to learn how to preserve food (Six Dollar Family), there is no better place to start than to learn how to dehydrate food first.
 The process is typically very simple and dehydrator recipes are usually very simple to follow.

 Dehydrating, canning, salting and other preservation methods are perfect ways to keep food from spoiling.